whatSocks/hfwiki/New-User-Notes.md

 * Use '0' to create a voxel
 * To see all the scripts that are running go to File>Running Scipts .
 To add additional scripts or run your own, go [here](https://alphas.highfidelity.io/t/fun-and-useful-js-scripts/154) to learn more.
 * If you create a Voxel and want to undo use Ctrl+Z
 * A great location to learn how to build and not worry about making any mistakes is on the Sandbox.
-To get there type @ then sandbox
+To get there type '@' then 'sandbox'
 * To bring up the text chat window click 'enter' to close click 'esc'

 # Basic Setup